 The reason investors seek out tax liens is typically due to the small amount of money necessary to begin, plus the potential returns on this investment.
 Tax liens are often viewed as a more straightforward method of investing in real estate without the hassle of buying and owning traditional property.

-Why Tax Liens?
+Why Invest in Tax Liens

 Self-directed investors purchase a tax lien for the potential two scenarios: